Carbondale

 Draw until you have four cards in hand, with these modifiers:

 At the moment a player wants to draw from the draw pile but the pile is empty (and no sooner), form a new draw pile.
 At setup, you formed two piles of extra cards, each an opportunity to build your network further.
-Form the next draw pile by shuffling together the next of these spare piles (if any), the common stock, and face-down discards.
+Form the next draw pile by shuffling together the next of these spare piles (if any), the common weal, and face-down discards.

 Reference: turn summary and build costs